-How To Get Your Private Pilot License
+How To Get Your Private Pilot Certificate

 • Issued by the FAA, a private pilot certificate is granted to an applicant after they pass the appropriate knowledge and practical tests.
 Once obtained, it allows the applicant to fly the specific aircraft in which they have received their flight training* for private purposes.
 Please note that a private pilot certificate does not allow the holder to receive compensation for services.